-As you grow older or become mentally incapable, you may need someone else to make important decisions for you.
+Planning for the future means preparing for the unexpected – as you grow older, you may need someone else to make important decisions for you.

 At Actons, we can help create a Lasting Power of Attorney if you want to ensure your affairs are dealt with carefully and safely.